 The San Diego Zoo’s first painted dogs arrived here from a zoo in Germany in 1955.
 Over the years, 97 painted dogs have been born.
 The Zoo does not currently have painted dogs.

 Once found in most parts of Africa south of the Sahara Desert, African painted dogs are now gone from 25 of the 39 countries in which they were found a mere 50 years ago.
 Packs of 100 or more dogs used to be fairly common, but now these African predators are considered the second-most endangered carnivore (after the Ethiopian wolf) in Africa.

 Many factors have contributed to the catastrophic decline in painted dog numbers over the last century.
 Europeans often regarded painted dogs as pests, and most colonial governments established long-term extermination programs that offered bounties in exchange for painted dog tails.
 Between 1945 and 1949, as many as 5,000 painted dogs were killed in such a program in Zambia, a number equal to the total populations left in Africa today.

 Another problem for the painted dogs is habitat loss and fragmentation, as people are moving into more and more of the dogs' territory.
 Studies show that an African painted dog pack needs between 80 and 800 square miles (207 to 2,070 square kilometers) of land in which to roam and hunt.
 Unfortunately, most national parks in Africa are not large enough for even one painted dog pack, and family groups living outside protected areas are still killed by farmers and ranchers.

-To help conserve this endangered species, the San Diego Zoo Global Wildlife Conservancy support the Northern Rangelands Trust.
+To help conserve this endangered species, San Diego Zoo Global supports the Northern Rangelands Trust.
 This community-led conservation program in Kenya promotes the collective management of ecosystems to improve human livelihoods, biodiversity conservation, and rangeland management.
 The African hunting dog is one of the many species that benefits form this holistic conservation initiative.